hamzamohee1/code-x-emotion-analyzer/userGuide.md

 **Access**: Login required.
 Sign in with your Manus account to get started.

 ---

-## Powered by Manus
+**Powered by Manus**

 This application is built with cutting-edge technology:

-**Frontend**: React 19 with TypeScript, Three.js for stunning 3D animations, Tailwind CSS for responsive design, and Web Audio API for voice recording.
+**Frontend**: React 19 with TypeScript, Three.js for stunning 3D animations with glass-morphism effects, Tailwind CSS with premium black 3D theme, and Web Audio API with advanced audio preprocessing for enhanced accuracy.

-**Backend**: Express.js with tRPC for type-safe API communication, integrated with Hugging Face's advanced speech emotion recognition model.
+**Backend**: Express.js with tRPC for type-safe API communication, integrated with Hugging Face's advanced speech emotion recognition model with MFCC feature extraction.

 **Database**: MySQL with Drizzle ORM for secure storage of your emotion analysis history.

 **AI Model**: jihedjabnoun/wavlm-base-emotion - A deep learning model trained on 18,687 voice samples that detects 7 distinct emotions with high accuracy.
+Enhanced with audio preprocessing including noise gate, pre-emphasis filtering, and silence trimming.

 **Deployment**: Auto-scaling infrastructure with global CDN for lightning-fast performance worldwide.